RouEmpire/the-creative-media-note/pages/SEO.md

 		- Sergey Brin
 	- Google was initially known as "BackRub"
 	- Google different from Yahoo because its use "backlinks" to a website as a factor to decide a website rank(Something like, there are meny site and Link Anchor to your site etc.)
-	- It takes 2 years that name "Google"
+	- It takes 2 years that name "Google" comes to replace "BackRub" -